 If you enjoy an open-air atmosphere and just as much selection as a high-end mall, you should pay The Promenade Shops at Briargate a visit.

 1605-1925 Briargate Pkwy, Colorado Springs, CO 80920 | 719-265-6264 | thepromenadeshopsatbriargate.com

 Chapel Hills Mall

 The Chapel Hills Mall is, by far, the best mall in Colorado Springs.
-With two stories full of a large variety of stores, both upscale chains and local businesses, you’re sure to find whatever retail therapy your heart desires.
-If you’re the type that prefers department stores, there is Dillards, Burlington Coat Factory, Macy’s, and Dick’s Sporting Goods.
+With two stories full of a large variety of stores, both upscale chains, and local businesses, you’re sure to find whatever retail therapy your heart desires.
+If you’re the type that prefers department stores, there are Dillards, Burlington Coat Factory, Macy’s, and Dick’s Sporting Goods.

 Want to stock up on souvenirs?
 The My Colorado Store will be to your liking.
 Its shelves are filled with any and every kind of Colorado-related gift to give your friends and family when you get back home.

 If you’re on the hunt for a more unique store, look into Alladin’s Rug Gallery, which sells beautifully intricate hand-woven rugs.